 The latest: On November 30, 2022, the Washington Supreme Court voted unanimously to allow the Department of Revenue (DOR) to start collecting the capital gains excise tax while the Court is in process of hearing the case next year.
 The state is expected to create an online platform for taxpayers to report and pay the tax, along with making regulations with additional guidance.

-In April 2021, the state of Washington’s Legislature passed a state capital gains tax for individuals with Washington allocated gains.
-This 7% tax will be charged on long-term investments.
-The proceeds will fund early education and childcare programs for the state, and are expected to total nearly $415 million starting in 2023.
+In April 2021, the state of Washington’s Legislature passed a state capital gains tax for individuals with Washington-allocated gains.
+This 7% tax will be charged on the sale of long-term investments exceeding $250,000, like stocks, bonds, businesses, and other assets.
+Real estate and land structures are excluded.
+The proceeds will fund the state’s early education and childcare programs and are expected to total nearly $415 million.

 Exemptions and Deductions

 While short-term capital gains and ordinary income are excluded, most gains from long-term investments will be subject to the 7% tax.
 Gains from certain assets are exempt, including depreciable assets used in a trade or business, retirement account assets, real estate, livestock sales, and timber.

 Long-term gains from the sale of qualified family-owned small businesses can also be deducted.
 Most tax filers will be able to deduct $250,000 of long-term capital gains before calculating their tax liability.
 Married couples filing separately are the only type of filer limited to a $125,000 deduction.
 (Thus a single taxpayer will still have a $250,000 deduction.)
 Taxpayers can also receive a deduction with a charitable donation of up to $100,000 to certain charities.